-My research includes user interviews, competitors analysis, forums visit and I also tried myself currently available services.
+My research includes user interviews, competitor analysis, forums visits and even my own experience with currently available services.

-I understood that this general idea of the integrations app is very appealing to users but there is a technical difficulty to make this magic work.
+I understood that this general idea of the integrations app is very appealing to users but there is a technical difficulty in making this magic work.